sourcecred/docs/docs/guides/dev-env-setup.md

 ## Visual Studio Code

-Using of the appropriate IDE might speeds up development process and make it enjoyable.
+Using the appropriate IDE might speed up the development process and make it enjoyable.
 One possible choice is [VS Code](https://code.visualstudio.com/) with [Flow extension](https://marketplace.visualstudio.com/items?itemName=flowtype.flow-for-vscode) installed.